-Will a Masters of Public Health make my application more competitive?
+Will a Master of Public Health make my application more competitive?

-An MPH is a very valuable tool for any healthcare provider who has a keen desire to serve populations in need following dental school.
-While the Admissions Committee may recognize the great value in such training, Masters of Health Science or Biomedical Science are preferred programs when determining students' competitiveness for dental school.
+A MPH is a very valuable tool for any healthcare provider who has a keen desire to serve populations in need following dental school.
+While the Admissions Committee may recognize the great value in such training, the Master of Health Science or Biomedical Science are preferred programs when determining students' competitiveness for dental school.
 Applicants in graduate-level academic programs will still need to meet minimum DAT and GPA requirements.

 Are there areas of the DAT that are weighed more heavily?

-Our minimum requirements are 18 Total Score and 18 Science as composite scores.
+Our minimum requirements are an 18 Total Academic score and an 18 Total Science score.
 PAT and Reading Comprehension are carefully considered for each applicant.